Shopify/checkout-sheet-kit-swift/README.md

 }
 ```

+#### Integrating with Web Pixels, monitoring behavioral data
+App developers can use [lifecycle events](monitoring-the-lifecycle-of-a-checkout-session) to monitor and log the status of a checkout session.
+Web Pixel events are currently not executed within rendered checkout.
+Support for customer events and behavioral analytics is under development and will be available prior to the general availability of SDK.

 ### Integrating identity & customer accounts
 Buyer-aware checkout experience reduces friction and increases conversion.
 Depending on the context of the buyer (guest or signed-in), knowledge of buyer preferences, or account/identity system, the application can use one of the following methods to initialize a personalized and contextualized buyer experience.